2called-chaos/vivaldi-download-shelf/README.md

 ## Features

+* works with or without status bar and sidebar (injects before footer element)
 * should somewhat use theme colors
 * Files in shelf:
   * click = open (or when in progress toggles open when complete)